seaguli/arrasmayhem/template.md

-# A fan-made sequel to diep.io, this time ran by a console controller with swords!
+# A fan-made sequel to diep.io, this time ran by a console controller with swords.
 <sub><sup>
     (Imperium#9339)
 </sub></sup>